luckyseasalt/PIONEER/README.md

 ```

 # Usage
-To evaluate the PIONEER no the real-world datasets, run
+- To evaluate the PIONEER on the real-world datasets, run

 ```Python
 python main.py
 ```

-To further assess the the PIONEER no the synthetic datasets, enter './train_atheta' and use the following command to train:
+- To further assess the PIONEER on the synthetic datasets, enter './train_atheta' and use the following command to train:

 ```Python
 python train.py